maddenp/iotaa/README.md

 ## Graphing

-The `-g` / `--graph` switch can be used to emit to `stdout` a description of the current state of the workflow graph in [Graphviz](https://graphviz.org/) [DOT](https://graphviz.org/doc/info/lang.html) format.
+The `-g` / `--graph` switch can be used to emit to `stdout` a description of the current state of the workflow task graph in [Graphviz](https://graphviz.org/) [DOT](https://graphviz.org/doc/info/lang.html) format.
 Here, for example, the preceding demo workflow is executed in dry-run mode with graph output requested, and the graph document rendered as an SVG image by `dot` and displayed by the Linux utility `display`:

 ```
 $ iotaa --dry-run --graph iotaa.demo a_cup_of_tea ./teatime | display <(dot -T svg)